ericbalawejder/geolocation/README.md

 to create the user, database and table.

+3) `/api/geolocation/ip/<ip-address>` Updated to use an `Optional<T>` over `Exception` logic.
+Check the cache.
-3) `/api/geolocation/ip/<ip-address>` If a query is not in the db, throw an exception.
-Catch the exception and make the external api call.
+If not in the cache, get from the database and load in the cache.
+If not in the database, make external api call with query.

 4) I want to throw the checked exceptions themselves without adding ugly try/catches to the stream.